mdickinson/bigfloat/docs/source/reference/index.rst

   otherwise.
 None of these conversions is affected by the current context.

+* On Python 3, :func:`round`, :func:`math.floor`, :func:`math.ceil` and
+  :func:`math.trunc` all behave as expected, returning the appropriate integer.
+  They are unaffected by the current context.

 * :class:`BigFloat` instances are hashable.
 The hash function obeys the rule that objects that compare equal should hash equal; in particular, if ``x == n`` for some :class:`BigFloat` instance ``x`` and some Python int or long